Roman villas in Limburg

 The luxurious country life of Limburg in Roman times

-Two thousand years ago, hundreds of Roman villas, as the Romans themselves called them, stood in Limburg: enormous arable farms that supplied the entire region with grain.
-More than twenty of these estates have been excavated and investigated in the past hundred years, after which the finds were scattered.
-The most important archaeological villa finds were brought together for the first time in this exhibition.
+Two thousand years ago, Limburg was home to hundreds of Roman villas, as the Romans themselves called them: huge arable farms that supplied the entire region with grain.
+More than twenty of these estates have been excavated and examined over the past hundred years, after which the finds became scattered.
+The most important archaeological villa finds were brought back together for the first time in this exhibition.

-Over time, the villas in Limburg grew into complete country houses in Mediterranean style, including a bathhouse and Roman inventions such as glass windows and underfloor heating.
-Often the owners had themselves buried with their valuables on their own property.
-With more than two hundred objects, models, 3D reconstructions and film, Roman villas in Limburg took visitors back to this luxurious country life of two thousand years ago.
+Over time, the villas in Limburg grew into complete Mediterranean-style country houses, including a bathhouse and Roman inventions such as glass windows and underfloor heating.
+Often the owners had their valuables buried on their own property.
+With more than two hundred objects, models, 3D reconstructions and film, Roman Villas in Limburg took visitors back to this luxurious country life of two thousand years ago.

-Eye-catchers were the reconstructed meter-high wall painting from Maasbracht with depictions of gladiators and villa residents, and a look at the home of the 'lady of Simpelveld'.
-Her villa and the interior were depicted in the sculpture of the sarcophagus in which she was buried.
-Visitors also saw roof tiles and agricultural implements, but also statues of amber, luxurious mosaics and glassware.
-Personal belongings of villa residents, such as a perfume holder or a bronze make-up box, told more about who they were, what they did and where they came from.
+Eye-catchers were the reconstructed meter-high mural from Maasbracht with representations of gladiators and villa dwellers, and a look at the home of the "lady of Simpelveld.
+Her villa and interior were depicted in the carvings of the sarcophagus in which she was buried.
+Visitors also saw roof tiles and farm tools, as well as amber figurines, luxurious mosaics and glassware.
+Personal belongings of villa dwellers, such as a perfume holder or a bronze makeup box, told more about who they were, what they did and where they came from.

 Stories and an interactive exploration

 The objects played a role in the stories about Roman life, agriculture in Limburg and the significance of the lands within the larger Roman network.
-Special attention was paid to the residents of the villas, from the lady of the house to the people who worked the land.
-Through an interactive exploration, visitors discovered how the 'villa of Voerendaal' was expanded and renovated over the course of three hundred years.
-The portrait of the 'lady of Voerendaal', who was buried at the villa, was also on display there.
+Special attention was paid to the inhabitants of the villas, from the lady of the house to the people who worked the land.
+Through an interactive exploration, visitors discovered how the "villa of Voerendaal" was expanded and rebuilt over the course of three hundred years.
+Also on display there was the portrait of the "lady of Voerendaal," who was buried near the villa.

 Grain trade

-The Limburg villas supplied all the inhabitants of the region with grain between the first and third century AD.
-They lived in cities such as Heerlen, Xanten and Cologne.
+Between the first and third centuries AD, the Limburg villas provided grain for all the inhabitants in the region.
+These lived in cities such as Heerlen, Xanten and Cologne.
 The soldiers along the limes, the northern border of the Roman Empire, were also customers.
-Grain was traded to the furthest corners of northwestern Europe.
-This happened via the extensive network of Roman (water)ways.
+Grain was traded to the farthest reaches of northwestern Europe.
+This was done through the extensive network of Roman (water) roads.

 Villa rustica

-A Roman villa rustica consisted of a luxurious country house surrounded by extensive grounds with storage areas, houses, stables, workshops, ornamental gardens and large fields of arable land.
+A Roman villa rustica consisted of a luxurious country house surrounded by extensive grounds with storage rooms, homes, stables, workshops, ornamental gardens and large arable land.
 Archaeological excavations show that dozens of people lived and worked there.
-When Roman power declined at the end of the third century, the villas were destroyed, burned down and abandoned.
-Nowadays, there is almost nothing left to be seen in the Limburg landscape.
+When Roman power declined at the end of the third century, the villas were destroyed, burned and abandoned.
+Today, almost nothing of them can be seen in the Limburg landscape.

 Times are indicative.
-This page will be updated or refreshed asap.
+This page will be updated a.s.a.p.